turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 7. Arrays

-Usually when we're writing a program it's because we need to deal with a *collection* of data.
+Usually when we're writing a program, it's because we need to deal with a *collection* of data.
 Let's first look at the most common collection of data, the Array.

 ### A Visual Model